Building a Line Following Robot with TCS34725 RGB Sensor

 • How to tune PID parameters (Kp, Ki, Kd) for better performance on different tracks

-Before diving into the build, it helps to understand the overall system.
-This TCS34725 Arduino robot uses a closed-loop feedback system where sensor input directly controls motor output through a PID algorithm.
-Here is how each component contributes:
+Before getting into the build, here is a quick overview of how the system works.
+This TCS34725 Arduino robot uses a closed-loop feedback system, so sensor input directly controls motor output through a PID algorithm.
+Here is what each component does:

-First, the Arduino Uno serves as the brain of the robot.
+The Arduino Uno is the brain of the robot.
 It reads sensor data, runs the PID calculations, and sends speed commands to both motors.
-Meanwhile, the Arduino Motor Shield Rev3 sits on top of the Uno and handles power distribution and direction control for the two DC motors.
-Consequently, it allows the Arduino to independently control the speed and direction of each wheel, which is essential for steering.
+On top of that, the Arduino Motor Shield Rev3 sits on top of the Uno and handles power distribution and direction control for the two DC motors.
+It lets the Arduino independently control the speed and direction of each wheel, which is how the robot steers.

-The TCS34725 RGB light sensor is mounted on the underside of the robot, facing down toward the track surface.
-Unlike a simple IR reflectance sensor that only detects light or dark, the TCS34725 measures light intensity across red, green, blue, and clear channels.
-In this project, however, the clear channel (C) is used because it provides a reliable overall brightness reading that clearly distinguishes a dark line from a light background.
+Mounted on the underside of the robot, the TCS34725 RGB light sensor faces down toward the track surface.
+Unlike a simple IR reflectance sensor that only sees light or dark, the TCS34725 measures light intensity across red, green, blue, and clear channels.
+For this project, though, the clear channel (C) is the one that matters because it gives a reliable overall brightness reading that cleanly separates a dark line from a light background.

-Furthermore, during startup, the robot performs an automatic calibration routine.
-It rotates slightly to position the sensor over a dark area, records the light intensity as the black value, then rotates in the opposite direction to sample the white background.
+During startup, the robot runs an automatic calibration routine.
+It rotates slightly to position the sensor over a dark area, records the light intensity as the black value, and then rotates the other way to sample the white background.
 The average of these two readings becomes the threshold (middleValue).
-Subsequently, during operation, the sensor continuously reads the clear channel, and the difference between the current reading and the threshold becomes the error signal that feeds into the PID controller.
+Once calibration is done, the sensor continuously reads the clear channel while the robot moves, and the difference between the current reading and the threshold becomes the error signal that feeds into the PID controller.

-Finally, the PID controller takes this error and calculates a correction value.
-In particular, a positive correction means the robot needs to steer one way; a negative correction means the opposite.
-This correction is added to the left motor speed and subtracted from the right motor speed (or vice versa), creating a smooth differential steering response.
-As a result, the robot follows the line with minimal oscillation and adapts smoothly to curves, a significant improvement over the simpler bang-bang control used in the KY-033 line-following robot tutorial.
+From there, the PID controller takes this error and calculates a correction value.
+A positive correction means the robot needs to steer one way; a negative correction means the opposite.
+This correction is added to the left motor speed and subtracted from the right motor speed (or vice versa), which creates smooth differential steering.
+So the robot follows the line with minimal oscillation and also handles curves well, a big improvement over the simpler bang-bang control used in the KY-033 line-following robot tutorial.

-The following table lists every component required to build this RGB sensor line-following robot.
-Moreover, if you already built the KY-033 line-following robot, you can reuse the chassis, motors, wheels, Arduino, and motor shield.
-The only new component is the TCS34725 sensor module.
+The table below lists every component you need for this RGB sensor line-following robot.
+If you already built the KY-033 line-following robot, you can reuse the chassis, motors, wheels, Arduino, and motor shield.
+The only new part is the TCS34725 sensor module.

 These parts are custom-designed for this project and can be downloaded as STL files from Cults3D or get the complete project package from our OmArTronics Shop.